AlekhyaVemuri/Text-Summarizer/README.md

    - Execute:
      `cd Text-Summarizer`
      `pip install -r requirements.txt`

-     **Note**: Run your terminal as admin to avoid any permission issues.
+     >**Note**: Run your terminal as admin to avoid any permission issues.

 5. **Download and Convert the Huggingface Model to OpenVINO IR Format:**
    - Log in to Huggingface:
      `huggingface-cli login`
    - Generate a token from Huggingface.
-For private or gated models, refer to Huggingface Hub's documentation.
+For private or gated models, refer to [Huggingface documentation](https://huggingface.co/docs/hub/en/models-gated).
    - Convert the model using `optimum-cli`:
      ```
      mkdir models